We've independently reviewed this article to make sure it's as accurate as we can make it.

 Can you?
 Sure.
 Should you?
 The short answer to that is maybe.

 If you are some high-brow wine connoisseur, you’d probably choke at the mere suggestion, but I’m guessing that type isn’t reading this article in the first place.
 For the rest of you, the answer remains—it depends.

-It depends on how long you want to store your wine for.
-If you’re looking for a cool place to store an assortment of beverages and you’ll be turning over your stock fairly often, a fridge is sufficient.
+It depends on how long you want to store your wine.
+If you’re looking for a cool place to store an assortment of beverages, and you’ll be turning over your stock fairly often, a fridge is sufficient.
 According to Wine Spectator, wine can be stored in the fridge for up to a couple of months.